alarm-redist/fifty-states/analyses/MD_cd_2000/doc_MD_cd_2000.md

 Data for ``Maryland`` comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).

 ## Pre-processing Notes
 We edited the adjacency graph so that districts cannot traverse the Bay.
-All polygons were preserved, but Bay units were isolated within the adjacency.
 Specifically, we identified the Bay precincts, removed all of their existing adjacency links, and then reconnected each Bay precinct to a selected same-side neighbor to prevent cross-Bay connections.
-In other words, Bay precincts on the east side were linked to one chosen east-side neighbor, and those on the west side were linked to one chosen west-side neighbor.
-One isolated island precinct was manually connected to its nearest neighbor.
-Additionally, we used a helper function to exclude simulated plans containing discontiguous districts.
+We used a helper function to identify 35 discontiguity merge-groups, involving 139 precincts (8.2% of all VTDs), which were merged prior to simulation.

 ## Simulation Notes
-We sample 450,000 districting plans for ``Maryland`` across 10 independent runs of the SMC algorithm.
+We sample 15,000 districting plans for ``Maryland`` across 5 independent runs of the SMC algorithm.
-After the simulation, we filtered out plans with discontiguous districts and then thinned the remaining sample to 5,000 plans.
+After the simulation, we filtered out plans with discontiguous districts and thinned the remaining sample to 5,000 plans.